RaymiiOrg/openssl-modern-cpp/README.md

 [SonarCloud runs static analysis on the code, scans coverage and checks for vulnerabilities](https://sonarcloud.io/project/overview?id=RaymiiOrg_openssl-modern-cpp).

 Valgrind shows no issues when running the tests.
+You might even say this repo is memory-safe.

 ## Example unit tests